 Although successful in her financial career goals, it was her heartfelt passion for learning outside of the ordinary that prompted her to return to graduate school at Bank Street College of Education to pursue her Masters in Educational Leadership.
 Aware and concerned about the infusion of marketing dollars allocated for manufacturing children’s foods that still contained either low or negligible nutritional value, Zuleika focused her thesis on equipping young children with awareness about dietary value and food exploration through cooking, taste testing and visiting supermarkets to highlight the value of nutritional whole foods.
 Upon completion of her Master’s degree at Bank Street College, she was certified as a supervisor qualifying her to serve as a Kindergarten through 12th grade principal.

-A favorite and sought after educational public speaker, Zuleika provided a professional development presentation to over 30 directors of the early childhood community participating in Quality New York at Bank Street College.
-She has also facilitated various workshops focusing on creating developmentally appropriate classrooms for young children at the Urban League of Hudson County 6th Annual Early Childhood Professional Retreat.
+A favorite and sought after educational public speaker, Zuleika provided a professional development presentation to over 30 directors of the early childhood community participating in Quality New York at Bank Street College as well as a Consultant during Mayor DeBlasio rollout of Universal Pre-K. She has also facilitated various workshops focusing on creating developmentally appropriate classrooms for young children at the Cyprus Hill Family Childcare Center in Brooklyn.
 She is an adjunct lecturer at The City University of New York Graduate School where she teaches Observation and Recording of Children: Birth Through Five, and Financial Planning for Early Childhood Directors.
 She has been featured in the Hoboken Reporter advocating for green space, and has recently attended the Hog Island Educators Program focused on building environmental sensitivity into a young child’s curriculum.

-A strong proponent of community involvement, through Zuleika's leadership, Beyond Basic Learning supports various organizations such as the Hoboken Museum, the Hoboken School of Music and the Hudson Cradle, as well as other early childhood initiatives in Northern New Jersey.
-Zuleika also serves as a member of the National Association for the Education of Young Children, the Downtown Early Childhood Association, and was a founding member of the Hudson County Alliance of Independent Schools.
-She is certified at the Instructor level by Professional Impact NJ.
+A strong proponent of community involvement, through Zuleika's leadership, Beyond Basic Learning supports various organizations such as the National Association for the Education of Young Children, the Downtown Early Childhood Association, and was a founding member of the Hudson County Alliance of Independent Schools.
+She is certified at the Instructor level by Professional Impact NJ and has received her lincense as an Insurance Agent by the State of New York.
+Her passion and commitment to providing a place for her staff and families where they can grow professionally and pesonally has made her a model program for promoting quality in the early childhood field.